timofeysie/khipu/docs/architecture/parsing-wikipedia-content.md

 New VSCode version 1.54.2.
 I'm not sure what it was before the updated.

+npm install --save tslib

+This seems to solve the issue.

 ### Truncated descriptions with dashes in the description

 The is-ought fallacy, since it has a dash in it, is causing the description to be truncated.